JuliaData/DataFrames.jl/notes.md

 Similarly, regular expressions also sometimes must be wrapped in `Cols`.
 This seems inconsistent.
+I don't understand the rules for when `Cols` is and isn't needed.
+It should be explained in the documentation.

 ```julia
 julia> df = DataFrame(Time=[3, 4, 5], TopTemp=[70, 73, 100], BottomTemp=[50, 55, 80])
 3×3 DataFrame